-For travellers in Vietnam, Tết can seem incredibly noisy and chaotic as people celebrate in the streets by throwing firecrackers and banging gongs, or other noisy objects – to scare away evil spirits that could bring bad fortune.
+For travellers on a Vietnam itinerary, Tết can seem incredibly noisy and chaotic as people celebrate in the streets by throwing firecrackers and banging gongs, or other noisy objects – to scare away evil spirits that could bring bad fortune.
 Any hotel rooms with windows facing the street will be extra noisy during the celebration.
 Tết is a great time to see Vietnamese traditions, games, and revelry.
 Public stages are set up throughout the country with free cultural shows, music, and entertainment.

 Tết is typically celebrated for three days with some traditions observed for up to a week.
 The first day is usually spent with immediate family, the second day is for visiting friends, and the third day is dedicated to teachers and visiting temples.